Aityz/AityBot/README.md

 ## Features
 AityBot currently has the following features:
 - Reddit (or Kbin/Lemmy etc.) like Karma system (upvotes and downbotes and /karma to check total)
-- Geocoding support (/geocode for any location)
+- Geocoding Support (/geocode for any location)
 - Pokemon Loot Table (WIP)
+- OpenWeatherMap Support (/weather for weather)
 - NewsAPI Intergration (/news for headlines)
 - Integrations with Many APIs (WIP)
 - Gradio interconnectivity with Hugging Face Spaces